Ecogenomics/CheckM/README.md

 # Installing and using CheckM
 Please see the project home page for usage details and installation instructions: https://github.com/Ecogenomics/CheckM/wiki

-Note: we do not recommend installing CheckM from the master branch.
+We do not recommend installing CheckM from the master branch.
 This may be unstable.
 Please install an official release of CheckM or use pip.

 # Migration to Python 3